 William earned his undergraduate degree in accounting from Texas A&M University and currently resides in Dallas with his family.

-Rebecca (Becky) Fine serves as Chief People Officer for Topgolf Entertainment Group, where she leads the strategy to connect and create meaningful experiences for the nearly 15,000 TG Associates across the globe.
+Rebecca (Becky) Fine serves as Chief People Officer for Callaway Golf and Topgolf Entertainment Group, who recently merged together as one company.
+In this role, Becky leads the strategy to connect and create meaningful experiences for Callaway and Topgolf Associates across the globe.
+An obstacle-remover and culture-keeper, she is the ultimate believer in the company’s core values and takes a hands-on approach to champion the culture across the organization.

-Becky joined Topgolf in 2019 with more than 30 years of human resources and operations experience in the food and beverage industry.
+Becky became Chief People Officer of Callaway in 2021.
+Prior to this role, she served as Topgolf’s Chief People Officer after joining the brand in 2019 with more than 30 years of human resources and operations experience in the food and beverage industry.
 She has spent most of her career helping companies drive profitable growth, starting with company culture as the focal point.

 Prior to joining Topgolf, Becky worked with Millstone Capital Advisors as Chief Operating Officer and Board Member of Lion’s Choice.
 She has also held roles including Chief Operating Officer of Honolulu Coffee Company in Hawaii and Chief People Officer of Panera Bread, where she was named one of the “Most Influential Women in Restaurants” by QSR Magazine.

-Becky currently serves on the Board of Directors for Native Foods, a premier, fast-casual vegan restaurant group.
+Becky currently serves on the Board of Directors for the Texas Diversity Council and the National Women’s Council.
+Additionally, she is on the Board for Native Foods, a premier, fast-casual vegan restaurant group.
 For 10 years, she served as Chairwoman of Winning Women, a non-profit women’s foundation that focuses on mentoring women in business and politics to bridge gaps and remove barriers to success.
 Becky currently resides in Dallas with her family.

 As Chief Customer Officer for Topgolf Entertainment Group, Lynda Firey-Oldroyd creates and leads the strategic vision and executional roadmap for Topgolf’s strategy, customer insights and marketing initiatives across all Topgolf business lines.
 With a heightened focus on the customer experience, Lynda’s team leverages the power of creating emotional connections combined with the power of insight-driven truths to drive visits and create long-term competitive advantages.